tflori/orm/docs/relationDefinition.md

 #### One To One

 The one to one relationship is very rarely.
 Mostly it is used to hide additional data from a otherwise big table.
 It is configured for the owner (the table with the foreign key) exactly the same as a one to many relationship.
+The related entity may have the relation defined - the `'opponent'` is required here.

 Example (one article has additional data):